Ready in as little as 5 minutes, loaded smoothies are the easiest and yummiest way to upgrade your health to look and

-If your stomach starts growling soon after the last sip of your morning shake, it’s time to increase the fiber!
+If your stomach starts growling soon after the last sip of your morning smoothie, it’s time to increase the fiber!

 Fiber not only helps you feel full and burn fat, it’s also great for managing your blood glucose and cholesterol levels.
-You’ll also prevent heart disease and type 2 diabetes by adding fiber to your shake.
+You’ll also prevent heart disease and type 2 diabetes by adding fiber to your loaded smoothie.
 Who doesn’t want that?

 Some great sources of fiber you can use include: